fccm/ocaml-sdl2-minigames/README.txt

 The documentation is provided into separated files with the same number and -en for English language and -fr for French language.

-All the examples need OCamlSDL2 to work.
+All the examples need OCamlSDL2 to work,
+to run one of these mini-games you can use this command:

+ocaml -I ../OCamlSDL2/src sdl2.cma minigame.ml